ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

 1. From the {{site.data.keyword.openshiftshort}} web console, click **Operators** > **Installed Operators**.
 1. Click the **OpenShift Container Storage operator**, then click the **Storage Cluster** tab and **Create Storage Cluster**
 1. On the **Create Storage Cluster** page, make sure that the **Internal - Attached Devices** tab is selected.
-1. In **1: Detect Disks**, on the **Auto Detect Volume** page, select the worker nodes where you want detect local storage volumes.
+1. In **1: Detect Disks**, on the **Auto Detect Volume** page, select the worker nodes where you want to detect local storage volumes.
 1. In **2: Create Storage Class**, on the **Local Volume Set** page, enter a name for your volume set and specify the **Disk type**.
 1. In **3: Create Storage Cluster**, specify the capacity and encryption setting that you want to use.
 1. Click **Create** to create your storage cluster.
-1. Verify that you storage cluster is created and `Ready`.
+1. Verify that your storage cluster is created and `Ready`.
   1. From the {{site.data.keyword.openshiftshort}} web console, click **Operators** > **Installed Operators**.
   1. Click the **OpenShift Container Storage operator**, then click the **Storage Cluster** tab.
   1. Verify that the storage cluster status is `Ready`.
-Note that creating the storage cluster takes approximately 15 minutes.
+Creating the storage cluster takes approximately 15 minutes.

 **Next steps**: [Deploy an app that uses OCS](/docs/openshift?topic=openshift-ocs-deploy-app)